 New moon occurs today starting lunation 1181.
 It is believed that the moon was created through a collision between Earth and another planetary body about 4.5 billion years ago.

 Only four spacecraft have visited Saturn.
 Pioneer 11 and Voyager 1 and 2 flew by Saturn.
 The Cassini mission stayed in orbit around Saturn studying the ringed planet from 2004 to 2017.

-This is the Saint Louis Science Center’s NIGHT SKY UPDATE for the week of Tuesday, February 13, 2018.
-All times are given as local St. Louis time (Central Standard Time).
+This is the Saint Louis Science Center’s NIGHT SKY UPDATE for the week of Tuesday, June 12.
+All times are given as local St. Louis time (Central Daylight Time).
 For definitions of terminology used in the night sky update, click the highlighted text.
 Information updated weekly or as needed.
 Join us for our next star… Continue reading

 Light from the Sun takes 83.7 minutes to reach Saturn.
 This is because Saturn on average is 1,426,666,422 km from the Sun.